-In this blog post, we’ll provide an in-depth look at whole-house water filters—how they work, the different types, what they filter out, the benefits over point-of-use systems, important features to look for, and how to determine the right option for your needs and budget.
+In this blog post, we’ll provide an in-depth look at whole-house water filters—how they work, the different types, what they filter out, the benefits over point-of-use systems, essential features to look for, and how to determine the right option for your needs and budget.
 We’ll also answer some common questions about whole-house filtration.

 What is a Whole-House Water Filtration System?